nuotsu/timeless-documentation/src/docs/sections/resource-list.md

 ## Use case

 The *Resource list* section displays a list of resources, mainly being products and collections.
-Customizations include the number of columns, a textual content area above the resources and a color schema.
+Customizations include the number of columns, a textual content area above the resources and a color scheme.